Disclosure: This website is reader supported. If you click on a link, I might make a few bucks. Read our disclosure page for more information.

 Now that 2020 is finally over, and vaccines are beginning to roll out, what better time than now to look at your wardrobe.
 Of course, when I wrote the first ultimate men’s fashion guide, I hadn’t expected the entire world to be in lockdown, thus rendering any article of clothing that didn’t have the word “sweat” in its name to be useless.
 Yet what I wrote a year ago remains true today.
 Many vital lessons around fashion are timeless: make sure your clothes fit (get yourself a good tailor), buy pieces of clothing that will last a long-time, and own a nice suit.

-For the 2021 ultimate men’s fashion guide, I want to keep some of that timeless advice while adding in a couple of new rules for the new year.
+For the 2021 ultimate men’s fashion guide, I want to keep some of that timeless advice while adding in a couple of new rules for the new year, more specifically talking about enclothed cognition.
 As always, I’ll include a couple of my favorite men’s clothing items for 2021 underneath each practice so you can check out precisely what I’m talking about.

 Just looking for our favorite fashion items for 2021?
 Here are our top style items to keep you trendy all year round.